 Focusrite interface options:

-Sam Ash offers several Focusrite interface series, including iTrack products for iOS devices, the USB-based Scarlett series, the Firewire Saffire Pro 40, and the Thunderbolt-connected Clarett series.
+Sam Ash offers several Focusrite interface series, including the USB-based Scarlett series, and the USB or Thunderbolt-connected Clarett series.

 Moving up from one range to another generally offers additional features and higher performance.
 Several interfaces can be expanded via ADAT light-pipe connections to provide additional inputs and sometimes outputs, in conjunction with products like Focusrite’s OctoPre 8-channel mic pre expanders.